Dave Cowens: College career

+Coming out of high school Cowens was mainly recruited from schools in the Ohio Valley Conference along with the University of Kentucky and Florida State University.
+However his high school coach later recommended Florida State University, and head coach Hugh Durham later promised him a starting role by his sophomore year while emphasizing resulting in Cowens committing to Florida State.

 Cowens attended Florida State University.
 He played from 1967 to 1970 for coach Hugh Durham.
+During his sophomore year Cowens made an immediate impact averaging 18.8 points per game and 16.8 rebounds per game.
+His best year came during his junior year where averaged 20+ points a games and 17.5 rebounds.
+During his senior year he averaged 17 points and rebounds a game.

+Cowens is often considered one of the best players in Florida State history.
 He scored 1,479 points in 78 games at Florida State, at 19.0 points per game, and ranks among Florida State's top 10 all-time scoring leaders.
 Cowens is the all-time Florida State leading rebounder with 1,340 rebounds (17.2 rebounds per game).
 He holds the team record for best seasonal rebound average (17.5 in the 1968–1969 season).
-He once grabbed 31 rebounds (second-best all-time) against LSU in the 1968–69 season.
+He once grabbed 31 rebounds (second-best all-time) against LSU in the 1968–69 season, and also had a record 456 in one season.

 Cowens was named to The Sporting News All-America second team in 1970.
 His number hangs in the rafters of the Donald L. Tucker Center.